5 Things You Might Not Know About Me.

 I am also really big on helping Dads claim their space in the birthing environment.

-If you have read this far I think you deserve a real insight… I am a Dr. Sara Wickham groupie.
+If you have read this far I think you deserve a real insight… I am an absolute Dr. Sara Wickham groupie.
+Some might say stalker!

 She is an amazing midwife, teacher, author, and researcher.